Exception Filters

 - Error handling:

-AppError,Report, and the v4 error model. - Validation: how
+AppError,Report, and the v4 error model. - Validation: request validation; its 400 responses are sent directly as plain JSON, not through filters.

 @Catchand@UseFilters. - Status codes: the